Robert A. Scalapino

+Early life and education

 Scalapino was born to Anthony and Beulah Stephenson Scalapino in Leavenworth, Kansas.
-In 1940, he completed his bachelor's degree at Santa Barbara College (now the University of California, Santa Barbara) where he was student body president in his last year.
-He married Ida Mae Jessen, the next year on 23 August 1941.
-Over time they had three children: Leslie, Diane, and Lynne.
-Scalapino received his master's degree in 1943 and his doctorate in 1948, both from Harvard.
+In 1940, he completed his bachelor's degree at Santa Barbara College, now the University of California, Santa Barbara, where he was student body president in his last year.
+He married Ida Mae Jessen, the next year on August 23, 1941.
+Rhey had three children: Leslie, Diane, and Lynne.
+Scalapino received his master's degree in 1943 and his doctorate in 1948, both from Harvard University.
 During World War II he served in U.S. Naval Intelligence from 1943 to 1946, where he studied Japanese.
 He reached the rank of lieutenant junior grade.

+Career

-After graduating from Harvard, Scalapino remained there for a year teaching as an instructor, and then went to the University of California at Berkeley as an assistant professor in 1949.
+After graduating from Harvard University, Scalapino remained there for a year teaching as an instructor, and then went to the University of California, Berkeley as an assistant professor in 1949.
 He achieved full professor status in 1956, and took emeritus status in 1990.
 He was chair of Department of Political Science from 1962 to 1965.
 He founded and was the first director of the Institute of East Asian Studies, from 1978 to 1990.
 He sat on the board of directors of the Council on Foreign Relations and was a member of the American Academy of Arts and Sciences.
 He was editor of the scholarly journal, Asian Survey, from 1962 to January 1996.
 Scalapino remained active into his late 80s, serving as a government consultant and testifying at Congressional hearings.

-In 2010, The National Bureau of Asian Research and the Woodrow Wilson International Center for Scholars, as part of the National Asia Research Program (NARP), created the Scalapino Prize in honor of Scalapino and his contributions to the field of Asian studies.
+In 2010, the National Bureau of Asian Research and the Woodrow Wilson International Center for Scholars, as part of the National Asia Research Program (NARP), created the Scalapino Prize in honor of Scalapino and his contributions to the field of Asian studies.
 The prize would be awarded to an outstanding scholar in the field of Asian studies every two years.
 The inaugural Scalapino Prize was awarded to David M. Lampton in June 2010 at the 2010 Asia Policy Assembly.

-He died of complications from a respiratory infection on 1 November 2011, at the age of 92.
+He died of complications from a respiratory infection on November 1, 2011, at the age of 92.